ouspg/CompSec/Lab5.Introduction_to_Shellcoding/Tutorials/Tutorial1A_Analyzing_overflow.md

 We mentioned data and the space it required.
 Insufficient space could cause overflow, but where and how more precisely?

 Vast majority of current modern computer computation uses stack to storage local data.
-Stack is pile of data, what is contolled with FILO (first in, last out) method.
+Stack is pile of data, what is controlled with FILO (first in, last out) method.
 In most of the current operating systems, each application has its own stack.
 Stack is a region in computer memory, starting from higher address, growing to lower address.